 A. Each session lasts one hour.

-A. The normal pattern is a session once a week but this can be varied if necessary.
+A. The normal pattern is a session once a week to start with and the option to have less frequent sessions later, but this can be varied as necessary.

 My counselling room is completely private and I follow the guidance of my professional bodies in the way I take and store notes.

-There is a gap between sessions so that clients do not normally meet each other.
+There is a gap between sessions so that face to face clients do not meet each other.

 A. Research evidence shows that nearly all counselling clients report some benefit and most say they have been helped significantly.